Trinbago pummel Jamaica as records tumble in CPL run-fest

 Meanwhile, Munro led the carnage from the other end depositing the ball in the stands eight times during his unbeaten 50-ball 96.

-Days after being at the receiving end of the record chase versus St Kitts and Nevis Patriots, Jamaica's bowlers were again subject to clobbering to all parts of the ground.
+Days after being at the receiving end of the record chase versus St Kitts and Nevis Patriots, Jamaica's bowlers were again the subject of clobbering to all parts of the ground.

 Jamaica never took off and although Ramaal Lewis struck a swiftly-paced 37 not out, his lusty blows came at a time when the asking rate had climbed to over 20 runs an over.